Even Without A Headphone Jack, iPhone 7 Boosts Apple's Sales

 But everyone seems to have adjusted.
 Apple sold 78 million iPhones over the holiday season.

-In an earnings call, CEO Tim Cook indicated they could have sold more of them if they'd had enough in stock says Gartner Research analyst Brian Blau.
+In an earnings call, CEO Tim Cook indicated they could have sold more of them if they'd had enough in stock, says Gartner Research analyst Brian Blau.

-"That was encouraging news," Blau says, "That means that there's built up demand out there, and that means that it's possible that demand will be continued into this quarter."
+"That was encouraging news," Blau says.
+"That means that there's built up demand out there, and that means that it's possible that demand will be continued into this quarter."

 Apple has more than a billion activated mobile devices around the world.
 Along with the increased iPhone sales, it's also bringing in more revenue from its app store, iTunes and cloud services.

 CEO Cook mentioned the current U.S. political climate in connection with future growth.
-He seems to believe it's likely that Congress and the Trump administration will make it less pricey for Apple to bring billions of dollars back into the U.S. by decreasing the tax penalties.
+He seems to believe it's likely that Congress and the Trump administration will make it less pricey for Apple to bring billions of dollars back into the U.S., by decreasing the tax penalties.

 Apple is expected to move into creating original film and TV content.
 Forrester Research analyst James McQuivey says he could imagine a way for Apple to spend that money.